SMRT fined S$400,000 for safety lapses leading to fatal accident near Pasir Ris station

 - Posted 28 Feb 2017 15:53

-SINGAPORE: Public transport operator SMRT Trains was fined S$400,000 on Tuesday (Feb 28), for safety lapses that resulted in the deaths of two employees on Mar 22 last year.
+SINGAPORE: Public transport operator SMRT Trains was fined a record S$400,000 on Tuesday (Feb 28), for safety lapses that resulted in the deaths of two employees on Mar 22 last year.

 Trainees Nasrulhudin Majumudin, 26, and Muhammad Asyraf Ahmad Buhari, 24, were hit and killed by an oncoming train between Tampines MRT station and Pasir Ris MRT station.